-Net cash flow used in financing activities totaled \$182.3 million for the year ended December 31, 2016 primarily due to \$165.2 million in distributions to shareholders and unitholders, \$18.8 million paid to repurchase common shares, \$5.4 million in deferred financing cost payments and \$3.7 million in mortgage loans principal payments.
+The net cash flow used in financing activities totaled \$182.3 million for the year ended December 31, 2016 primarily due to \$165.2 million in distributions to shareholders and unitholders, \$18.8 million paid to repurchase common shares, \$5.4 million in deferred financing cost payments and \$3.7 million in mortgage loan principal payments.
 The net cash flow used in financing activities was partially offset by \$11.0 million in additional mortgage loan debt.

-Net cash flow used in financing activities totaled \$419.1 million for the year ended December 31, 2015 primarily due to \$166.6 million in payments of mortgage loans principal, \$171.3 million in distributions to shareholders and unitholders, \$225.2 million paid to repurchase common shares under a share repurchase program and \$12.0 million paid to repurchase common shares.
+The net cash flow used in financing activities totaled \$419.1 million for the year ended December 31, 2015 primarily due to \$166.6 million in mortgage loan principal payments, \$171.3 million in distributions to shareholders and unitholders, and

+\$237.2 million paid to repurchase common shares.
 The net cash flow used in financing activities was partially offset by \$150.0 million in borrowings on the Term Loans and \$7.0 million in additional mortgage loan debt.